Gottfried Wilhelm Leibniz: Philosophy

-Leibniz met Spinoza in 1676, read some of his unpublished writings, and has since been suspected of appropriating some of Spinoza's ideas.
-While Leibniz admired Spinoza's powerful intellect, he was also forthrightly dismayed by Spinoza's conclusions, especially when these were inconsistent with Christian orthodoxy.
+Leibniz met Baruch Spinoza in 1676, read some of his unpublished writings, and was influenced by some of Spinoza's ideas.
+While Leibniz befriended Spinoza and admired his powerful intellect, he was also dismayed by Spinoza's conclusions, especially when these were inconsistent with Christian orthodoxy.

-Unlike Descartes and Spinoza, Leibniz had a thorough university education in philosophy.
-He was influenced by his Leipzig professor Jakob Thomasius, who also supervised his BA thesis in philosophy.
-Leibniz also eagerly read Francisco Suárez, a Spanish Jesuit respected even in Lutheran universities.
-Leibniz was deeply interested in the new methods and conclusions of Descartes, Huygens, Newton, and Boyle, but viewed their work through a lens heavily tinted by scholastic notions.
-Yet it remains the case that Leibniz's methods and concerns often anticipate the logic, and analytic and linguistic philosophy of the 20th century.
+Unlike Descartes and Spinoza, Leibniz had a university education in philosophy.
+He was influenced by his Leipzig professor Jakob Thomasius, who also supervised his Bachelor of Arts thesis in philosophy.
+Leibniz also read Francisco Suárez, a Spanish Jesuit respected even in Lutheran universities.
+Leibniz was deeply interested in the new methods and conclusions of Descartes, Huygens, Newton, and Boyle, but the established philosophical ideas in which he was educated influenced his view of their work.

 Principles

 Leibniz variously invoked one or another of seven fundamental philosophical Principles: